videoplaza/videoplaza.github.io/_posts/2015-03-26-deterministic-distribution.markdown

 </table>
 <p/>

-Already after four selections, all current weights are back to 0, where we can start iterating again.
+After four selections, all current weights are back to 0, and the process starts over.
 Ad1 gets selected twice as often as the others even though they have the same weight.
-But it still get's selected in 50% of all selections it is a part of.
+But it still gets selected in 50% of all selections it is a part of.

 For this reason the weight calculations must take targeting into consideration (actually we count how often an ad is filtered out and increase the weight accordingly).